 What’s its influence on the work you make?

-What do you believe is the visual artist’s role in the world?
+What do you believe is the visual artist’s/creative practitioner’s role in the world?

-What part or parts of the world find their way into your work?
+What parts of the world find their way into your work?

 Would you be doing different work if you did not live in Northern Michigan?
-Would your work have a different look or appearance?
+Would it have a different appearance?

 Did you know any practicing studio artists when you were growing up?